 The Regency installed a French ambassador, Antoines d’Arces, the Chevalier de la Bastie, into Hume Castle as Deputy Governor of the district and the new Warden of the Marches.
 This act infuriated Lord Home’s kinsman (4th cousin), Sir David Home of Wedderburn, who took fearful revenge and slayed him on the 18th September 1517, displaying his head from a pole in the centre of Duns village.

 After winning the battle of Pinkie the following day, the English Commander, Edward Seymour, Duke of Somerset then attacked Hume Castle and found George’s wife Mariota, Lady Home, defending strongly.
 Somerset threatened to execute her son, Alexander, unless she surrendered, which she did on the 22nd September 1547.
-The English spent £700 strengthening the defenses.
-A year later the now freed Alexander, now the 5th Lord Home, recaptured the castle and put the entire English garrison to death.
+The English spent £700 strengthening the defenses under the Governorship of Sir Edward Sutton (who became 4th Baron Dudley), a Commander in Seymour’s army.
+A year later the now freed Alexander, now the 5th Lord Home, recaptured the castle in December and put the entire English garrison to death, apart from Edward Sutton who was captured and imprisoned.

 This fine medieval fortress was mostly destroyed, in February 1651, by bombardment at close range by the parliamentarian (Roundhead) artillery of the foot regiments of Colonel George Fenwick and Colonel Edmund Syler.
 They were under the orders of Oliver Cromwell as part of his plan to possess or destroy all Scottish border garrisons that could threaten his Parliamentary New Model Army.
 (Fenwick had just been made Governor of Leith and Edinburgh Castle following their crushing victory over the Scots at the Battle of Dunbar on 3rd September 1650)

-Fenwick sent a message to the Governor of Hume Castle, Sir William Cockburn, warning him of his intentions.
+Fenwick sent a message to the Governor of Hume Castle, Colonel John Cockburn, warning him of his intentions.
 Cockburn politely refused to surrender, stating that he did not know who Cromwell was.
 He sent a further message, in challenging doggerel, to Fenwick:

 “I, Willie Wastle